 B. For purposes of this section "great bodily injury" means bone fracture, protracted and obvious disfigurement, protracted loss or impairment of the function of a body part, organ or mental faculty, or substantial risk of death.

 At Phillips & Associates, we can carefully evaluate the circumstances of your case to reveal the best defense strategy for your unique situation.
 Our history of violent crime defense reveals a record of success, featuring reduced charges and numerous dismissals and acquittals at trial.
-Contact us today to find out how we can help you fight your assault charge.
+Contact us today to find out how we can help you fight your charge.

 Click here for more information about our criminal defense strategies.